witnessmenow/BLE-device-alerter/README.md

 When the device powers on it checks that defined bluetooth trackers are close enough to be in the car and will show their status on the screen

+This is not a finished project, but it does work.
+I explain it in [this video](https://www.youtube.com/watch?v=5KsbRg9MzQk)

 ## Hardware
 * [Wemos D1 Mini](http://s.click.aliexpress.com/e/uzFUnIe)
 * [1.3" OLED screen](http://s.click.aliexpress.com/e/EqByrzb)